 Domestic intermodal shipments -- those sent by both truck and rail -- are a good proxy for the Christmas season because they are “more sensitive to the cyclicality of holiday shipping,” Gross said.
 This segment of the industry now is “operating in a pretty seasonal fashion,” he said.

 An indicator of domestic volume, revenue movements of intermodal equipment, has rebounded more recently, growing 8.9 percent from a year earlier in August, up from 6.7 percent in July and 6.3 percent in June, Gross estimated, using data from the Intermodal Association of North America in Calverton, Maryland.

 Even so, the outlook for Christmas retail sales varies among transport and retail executives.
 Phoenix-based Swift Transportation is looking ahead to a “pretty decent holiday season,” Chief Executive Officer Jerry Moyes said at a Sept.
 11 conference hosted by RBC Capital Markets.
 Meanwhile, Union Pacific’s customers “clearly are being cautious not to over build inventory,” Robert Knight, chief financial officer for the Omaha, Nebraska-based company, said at a Sept.
 5 conference hosted by Dahlman Rose & Co.

-Wal-Mart Stores Inc. (WMT), the world’s largest retailer, had a “very strong” back-to-school season that will continue into the holiday period, executives from the Bentonville, Arkansas- based company said yesterday at an investor community meeting.
+Wal-Mart Stores Inc. (WMT:US), the world’s largest retailer, had a “very strong” back-to-school season that will continue into the holiday period, executives from the Bentonville, Arkansas- based company said yesterday at an investor community meeting.